-Ms. Donna Downing
+Mr. Michael McDavit

-Jurisdiction Team Leader, Wetlands Division
+Oceans, Wetlands and Community Division

 Office of Water (4504-T)

 U.S. Environmental Protection Agency

 1200 Pennsylvania Avenue NW

 Washington, DC 20460

-Ms. Stacey Jensen Regulatory Community of Practice U.S. Army Corps of Engineers 441 G Street NW Washington, DC 20314
+Ms. Jennifer A. Moyer Regulatory Community of Practice (CECW-CO-R) U.S. Army Corps of Engineers 441 G Street NW Washington, DC 20314

-RE: Docket ID No. EPA-HQ-OW-2017-0203
+RE: Proposed Rule on the "Revised Definition of "Waters of the United States," Docket No. EPA-HQ-OW-2018-0149

-Dear Ms. Downing and Ms. Jensen,
+Dear Mr. McDavit and Ms. Moyer,

-On behalf of the nation's mayors, cities, counties and regional councils, we appreciate the opportunity to provide comments to the U.S. Environmental Protection Agency (EPA) and U.S. Army Corps of Engineers' (Corps) on the Definition of the "Waters of the United States" - Recodification of Pre-Existing Rules rulemaking pursuant to the Executive Order on Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the 'Waters of the United States' Rule.
+On behalf of the nation's mayors, cities and counties, we appreciate the opportunity to submit comments on the U.S. Environmental Protection Agency's (EPA) and the U.S. Army Corps of Engineers' (Army Corps) proposed rule on the "Revised Definition of Waters of the United States," which aims to clarify which water bodies are federally regulated under the Clean Water Act (CWA).
+Specifically, the purpose of the proposed rule is to address jurisdictional uncertainty in the CWA Section 404 dredge and fill permit program.

-Our organizations collectively represent the nation's 19,000 cities and mayors and 3,069 counties.
-Our members are charged with protecting the environment and protecting public safety.
-Local governments serve as coregulators in implementing and enforcing many federal laws with the states, including Clean Water Act (CWA) programs, and our members take these responsibilities seriously.
+Collectively, our organizations represent the nation's 3,069 counties, 19,000 cities and the mayors of the 1,400 largest cities.
+The health, well-being and safety of our citizens and communities are top priorities for us.
+Local governments serve as co-regulators in implementing and enforcing many federal laws with states, including CWA programs, and our members take these responsibilities seriously.
 Additionally, cities and counties own public safety facilities and infrastructure that are directly impacted by federal laws and regulations.

-As partners in protecting America's water resources, it is essential that state and local governments have a clear understanding of the vast effect that a change to the definition of "Waters of the U.S." will have on all aspects of CWA.
+To that end, it is important that federal, state and local governments work together to craft reasonable and practicable rules and regulations.
+As partners in protecting America's water resources, it is essential that local governments have a clear understanding of the vast impact that a change to the definition of "Waters of the U.S." (WOTUS) will have on all aspects of the CWA.